clouddrove/kuconf/README.md

 ### Specifying Profiles

 Unless overridden, this program will try to use every profile found in `~/.aws/credentials`.
-It is *NOT* an error if the profile's initial session connection is rejected (i.e. you can have out of date profiles without causing problems).
+It is *NOT* an error if the profile's initial session connection is rejected (i.e. you can have out-of-date profiles without causing problems).
 Any profile which cannot be used will be reported as an error but will *NOT* impact the exit value of the run.

-Profiles can be overriden by `--profiles` command line option or the `AWS_PROFILES` environment variable.
+Profiles can be overridden by `--profiles` command line option or the `AWS_PROFILES` environment variable.

 ### Specifying Regions